disha13sardana/CodeControlVASTChallenge2019/README.md

 - **IEEE VAST Challenge organizers** for providing the comprehensive dataset
 - **Microsoft** for HoloLens 2 hardware and MRTK framework
 - **Visual Analytics research community** for foundational work in immersive analytics
-- **Virginia Tech ICAT** for research support and facilities
+- **Virginia Tech ICAT** for research support and facilities - [https://icat.vt.edu/](https://icat.vt.edu/)
-- All contributors and testers who helped improve this system
+- All contributors and participants who helped improve this system

 ---